cyrex562/zeromq/notes.md

 * create a 0MQ socket within the specified context
 * newly created socket is initially unbound and not assoctiated with any endpoints
-* to establish a message flow the socket must first be connected to at least one endpoint or at least one endpoint must be created for accepting connections
+* to establish a message flow the socket must first be Connected to at least one endpoint or at least one endpoint must be created for accepting connections
 * setup, teardown, reconnect, and delivery are transparent to the ZMQ socket interface
 * thread safe sockets: